vuefront/wordpress/readme.txt

 VueFront Web App is built on JAMstack and comes with AMP, GraphQL, Vuejs, Nuxt inside.

 The VueFront WordPress Plugin is required to add a GraphQL API to your website to feed the data into the Web App.
 When installed it will provide you with a CMS Connect URL.
-Use it to setup your VueFront Web App in step 2.
+Use it to setup your VueFront Web App as discribed in the <a href="https://vuefront.com/guide/setup.html" title="VueFront Quick Setup Guide">VueFront Quick Setup Guide</a>.

 == Installation ==
 1. You can either install this plugin from the WordPress Plugin Directory,